A Computation of Tamarkin-Tsygan Calculus: Introduction

-The article is organized as follows.
-Section \ref{Sect: preliminaries} sets up basic facts about the algebra $A$, including the Koszul resolution as the minimal free resolution, a $\bfk$-basis and some algebraic properties.
-This section is used extensively throughout the paper.
-Section \ref{Sect: Hochschild homology} calculates the Hochschild homology of $A$ by giving explicit vector space bases of homology groups.
-Section \ref{Sect: Hochschild cohomology} calculates the Hochschild cohomology of $A$, again with explicit bases.
-Section \ref{Sect: Cupproduct} proves that the nontrivial cup products of the Hochschild cohomology of $A$ vanish.
-Section \ref{Sect: Capproduct} gives explicit formulas for the cap products.
-Section \ref{Sect: Comparison morphisms} constructs homotopy inverses between two bimodule resolutions of $A$, which is used in the last two sections.
-Section \ref{Sect: Connes' differential} presents a complete formula for the Connes' differential.
-Section \ref{Sect: Gerstenhaber bracket} explicitly computes the Gerstenhaber brackets, which contains the most heavy and technical part of the computation.
+The paper is structured as follows.
+Section \ref{Sect: preliminaries} sets up basic facts about the algebra $A$, including the Koszul resolution as the minimal free resolution and a $\bfk$-basis.
+Section \ref{Sect: Hochschild co + homo} determines the Hochschild homology and cohomology of $A$ by providing explicit vector space bases.
+Section \ref{Sect: cup and cap} computes the cup and cap products.
+In particular, we prove that the cup product on the Hochschild cohomology of $A$ is trivial except for the multiplication by the unit.
+Section \ref{Sect: Connes and Gersten} establishes homotopy inverses between the Koszul resolutions and the bar resolution of $A$ via algebraic Morse theory, and subsequently use these maps to compute both the Connes' differential and the Gerstenhaber bracket on its Hochschild (co)homology.
+The explicit formulas for the cap product and the Gerstenhaber bracket are rather involved and have therefore been placed in Appendix \ref{Sect: Result GBracket}.
+Appendix \ref{Sect: proof} is devoted to the detailed computation of the Hochschild (co)homology of $A$ and the comparison morphisms.
 Appendix \ref{Sect: TTCalculus} recalls basic definitions and properties of the Tamarkin--Tsygan calculus.
-Appendix \ref{Sect: ProofLemma} consists of technical statements of certain lemmas, which are necessary but not central for the main parts of the paper.